All Episodes

 And they started thinking, you know what?

-Oh my God, you got you all, and they thought that I might have a brilliant point here, that I might really be onto something.
+And they thought that I might have a brilliant point here, that I might really be onto something.

-And I was just making it up for the fun of it, just to illustrate to myself and to them how easy it is when things don't make sense to come up with the wildest, most irrational explanation you can, and people will glom onto it because the simple explanation, the thing that's right in front of them is so simple, so easy, it can't be dead.
+And I was just making it up for the fun of it, just to illustrate to myself and to them how easy it is when things don't make sense to come up with the wildest, most irrational explanation you can, and people will glom onto it because the simple explanation, the thing that's right in front of them, is so simple, so easy, it can't be dead.

 And the establishment, you tell people, these are the most powerful people in the world.